helsmy/autohotkey-debug-adapter/README.md

 * Basic debug functions.
 Step into, step out, breakpoints etc.
 * Show call stack and varibles.
 * change varibles in debugging
-* Debug ahkv2 since debug protocol do not change.(by set AhkExecutable path to v2 in launch.json)
+* Debug ahkv2 or H version since debug protocol do not change.(by set AhkExecutable path to corresponding runtime path in launch.json)
-* Debug H version without multithread support.

 ## Experimental Feature